Your Guide to Better Understanding and Engaging with Higher Ed

 The program is led by vice presidents, CIOs, and other senior higher education leaders, and provides our corporate community an opportunity to better understand how to work effectively with higher ed and engage the higher ed market with confidence.

-Many program dates are offered live online, synchronously and asynchronously.
-Self-paced programs are also available, which offer a 100% asynchronous experience with one optional synchronous live session for Q&A with faculty.
+There are two formats for this program: two half-days immersion format attending live sessions synchronously with asynchronous work.
+We also offer self-paced programs, which offer a 100% asynchronous experience with one optional synchronous live session for Q&A with faculty.

 Program Duration